 “The producers involved in this effort wanted the industry’s goals to align with sustainability efforts globally while also making sure the approaches to accomplish them were as diverse as the 60,000-plus farms in our industry.
 As a result, these goals are truly measurable and also meaningful on a global and local scale,” said Sara Crawford, Ph.D., vice president of sustainability for NPB.

-A key component to the industry’s established metrics infrastructure is On-Farm Sustainability reports, which provide free, farm-level data to help pork producers establish an individual baseline for social, environmental, and economic sustainability.
+A key component to the industry’s established metrics infrastructure is the Pork Cares Farm Impact Reports, which provide free, farm-level data to help pork producers establish an individual baseline for social, environmental, and economic sustainability.
 The industry is focused on doubling the number of farms participating in the reports in the next 12 months.

 “We need benchmarks to better track and monitor progress, and also to make better data-driven decisions for the future of pork production,” said Dale Stevermer, Minnesota pig farmer and participant in the goals and metrics development.
-“The On-Farm Sustainability Reports provide metrics that can be aggregated to track progress at the industry level, while also giving farmers individualized data that helps them make better decisions for the future of pork production.”
+“The Pork Cares Farm Impact Reports provide metrics that can be aggregated to track progress at the industry level, while also giving farmers individualized data that helps them make better decisions for the future of pork production.”